 Know Your Kids

-All that said, both tours are $25 for adults and $18 for kids.
-If I child starts getting fidgety or boisterous I’m almost certain they would ask you to step outside with him or her.
+All that said, the regular tours are almost $40 per person over 6YO.
+And if a child were to start getting fidgety or boisterous, I’m almost certain they would ask you to step outside with him or her and you’d miss part of the tour.

-Given all of this, I have so say, know your kid.
-If you really doubt their ability to behave for the length of even the shorter family tour, wait until they’re older.
-Or make it a couple getaway weekend.
+So, as with many things, you have to know your kid.
+If you really doubt their ability to behave for the length of even a shorter family tour, wait until they’re older.
+Or make it a couple-weekend activity.

-Our tour finished up in time for us to be more than ready for lunch.
-The Café onsite was surprisingly good.
+Our tour finished in time for us to be hungry for lunch.
+The Café onsite was surprisingly good, which is handy since there’s nothing else around.

-Tiny Traveler got a kids meal that included a hot dog, apple and fountain drink.
-Rich and shared an order of pork tacos that were made to order, well seasoned and came with a side of crunchy coleslaw.
+Tiny Traveler got a kids’ meal that included a hot dog, apple and fountain drink.
+Rich and shared an order of pork tacos that were made to order and well-seasoned.
+They came with a side of crunchy coleslaw.
 The small outdoor tables have a nice woodsy setting.

 FallingWater is about 90 minutes southeast of Pittsburgh.
 Heading from that city back to New York, Baltimore or Washington, DC, it will add about an hour of driving to your trip; not a bad detour.